manticoresoftware/manticoresearch/installer/specification.md

 3. Require an existing Manticore installation.
 4. Create a backup directory under `${MANTICORE_BACKUP_DIR:-/var/backups/manticore}/manticore_backup_<installed-version>`.
 5. Always back up configuration when the config directory exists.
-6. Back up the data directory only when `--backup-data` is set.
+6. Back up the data directory only when `backup-data` is set.
 In this case manticore must be stopped, otherwise backup may be damaged.
 7. Refresh or reinstall the repository bootstrap package unless the package family is Homebrew.
 8. Refresh package metadata.
 9. Stop Manticore if it is running.
 Upgrade should not stop on all platforms, but rely on package-manager hooks and restart afterward.
 10. Upgrade the package:
-    - Debian: for plain `--upgrade`, resolve the latest available package version and use the metadata-derived exact-version package set with `--allow-downgrades`; this handles split-only installed states where the real `manticore` package is absent.
+    - Debian: for plain `upgrade`, resolve the latest available package version and use the metadata-derived exact-version package set with `--allow-downgrades`; this handles split-only installed states where the real `manticore` package is absent.
 If the latest version cannot be resolved, fall back to `apt-get install -y --only-upgrade manticore`.
     - RPM: `dnf upgrade -y manticore` / `yum update -y manticore` or requested exact-version package set.
     - Homebrew: `brew upgrade manticore || brew install manticoresoftware/tap/manticore`.
-11. If `--no-start` is not set, start Manticore.
+11. If `no-start` is not set, start Manticore.
 12. Verify that `searchd` exists and report whether the service is running.

 Rollback is not part of the current implementation because package-level rollback is more complex than restoring a single binary.
 This needs a separate design.

 ## Uninstall and Purge Flow

-`--uninstall`:
+`uninstall`:

 1. Detect OS family.
 2. Stop Manticore if active.
 3. Remove the `manticore` package.
 4. Preserve repository package, config, and data.

-`--purge`:
+`purge`:

 1. Perform uninstall.
 2. Remove the repository bootstrap package when applicable.
 3. Preserve config and data.

-`--purge-all`:
+`purge-all`:

 1. Require typed `DELETE` confirmation in interactive mode.
-2. In non-interactive mode, require `--silent` to confirm destructive cleanup.
+2. In non-interactive mode, require `silent` to confirm destructive cleanup.
 3. Perform purge.
 4. Remove Manticore config and data directories.

 Repository configuration and signing-key cleanup are encapsulated in the repository bootstrap packages.
-The installer removes the `manticore-repo` package for `--purge` and `--purge-all`; it must not duplicate package-internal cleanup paths.
+The installer removes the `manticore-repo` package for `purge` and `purge-all`; it must not duplicate package-internal cleanup paths.
 If a bootstrap package leaves repository files or keys behind after package removal, fix that package instead of adding installer-side cleanup.

 The default behavior must preserve user data.